|

 this knowledge, Newton was able to figure out which plots of land he needed to buy.

-of the stepped roof.
-Also a broken stone chariot wheel, some seven feet in diameter, from the sculpture on the
+portions of the stepped roof.
+Also a broken stone chariot wheel, some seven feet in diameter, from the sculpture

-roof was discovered.
-Finally, he found the statues of Mausolus and Artemisia that had stood at the pinnacle of
+on the roof was discovered.
+Finally, he found the statues of Mausolus and Artemisia that had stood at the pinnacle

 The monument was according to some sources still standing in the 12th century AD.